 A component of our Shared and Dedicated Managed hosting products is the storage of customers’ Website and Email data.
-As we store the data, under the GDPR we are viewed as a processor of the data.
+As we store the data, under data protection law we are viewed as a processor (or operator) of the data for our customers who are called controllers (or responsible parties).

 We have no knowledge of the actual data which our customers store on our hosting platform, which may include personal data.
-As we have no involvement with the data other than storing it, our obligations relating to the GDPR in this context are limited.
+As we have no involvement with the data other than storing it, our obligations relating to data protection law in this context are limited.

-Contrast this to the personal data of our customers that we store in our customer database; here we are fully obligated under the GDPR as a data controller.
+Contrast this to the personal data identifying our customers that we store in our customer database; here we are fully obligated under the data protection law as a data controller.

 When a customer signs up with us, they voluntarily provide us with their personal data as part of the signup process.
 We have full knowledge and control of this data.
 If a customer requests that we make visible to them what data of theirs we have, we are able to do so.
 Customers are able to independently access contact and banking details associated with their hosting accounts and update or remove this data via the konsoleH control panel.